The OC&T Railroad

 Bob and I went on a train ride this past Sunday (October 12).
 We departed home at 7:30 am and drove to Titusville, PA.
-We left home without breakfast, opting to stop for breakfast on the way to Titusville.
-Our breakfast choice was at Richard’s Family Restaurant in Youngsville.
-Unfortunately, we discovered that Richard’s is closed on Sunday.
+We left home without breakfast, opting to stop for breakfast in Titusville.
 By searching the Internet we found Sam’s Restaurant in Titusville..
-That restaurant is closed on Sunday as well.
-We should have checked for operating hours for each restaurant before we departed home!
-On hindsight we should have stopped for breakfast at The Train Station in North Warren, which Bob had suggested the night before.
+Unfortuantely Sam’s is closed on Sunday.
 We ended up eating breakfast at Perkins Restaurant in Titusville.
 We were reluctant to eat at this particular Perkins Restaurant, as the last time we ate there Bob wasn’t impressed with the food.
 The food, however, was good on Sunday.

 After breakfast we drove the short distance to the Perry Street Station, the departure point for our train ride.
 We parked the car and went inside the station.
 We walked up to the ticket window and picked up the tickets that we had purchased via telephone the night before.
 We then wandered the grounds, taking pictures, until it was time to board the train.